GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 * be divided into tiles of 3200 x 3200 pixels, with a pixel size of 30m^2
 * be presented in EPSG:3577

-### Percentiles

-10th, 50th and 90th Percentiles are calculated per Fractional Cover measurement - Bare Soil, Photosynthetic Vegetation, Non-Photosynthetic Vegetation.
-DEA Fractional Cover C3 and DEA Water Observations C3 are used as the input to these products.

 ### Fractional Cover Masking

 DEA Water Observations are used to identify clear pixels from DEA Fractional Cover to be included in percentile calculation.
 A Fractional Cover observation is included if: